 How to Carry a Kayak by Yourself?

 The shoulder carry remains the most efficient solo transport method for kayaks under 60 pounds.
-This technique distributes weight evenly and keeps your hands free for opening doors or navigating obstacles.
+This technique distributes weight evenly across your shoulder and keeps your hands free for opening gates or navigating rough terrain.

 Step-by-Step Shoulder Carry Method:

-1. Position yourself at the kayak's balance point (usually near the cockpit)
+- Position yourself at the kayak's balance point, usually near the cockpit rim

-7. Let the cockpit rim rest comfortably on your shoulder
+- Let the cockpit rim rest comfortably on your shoulder with the hull facing outward

 Always bend your knees, not your back, during lifting.
 Your legs provide the power while your core maintains stability.
-This protects your spine from injury.
+This protects your spine from compression injuries.

 Two-Person Kayak Carry Methods

-Two-person carries make transporting heavier touring kayaks much easier.
+Two-person carries make transporting heavier touring kayaks significantly easier.
 The weight distribution reduces strain and allows for longer carrying distances without fatigue.

 Each person grabs a toggle handle at the bow or stern.
 Lift simultaneously on a count of three, keeping the kayak level.
 Both carriers should face forward for better visibility and coordination.